ChangsenJiang/BIOL8706_project/project_outline.md

 ## 1. Overall aims of project

-A recent study published in Nature reconstructed the phylogenetic history of avians using various locus types (different region).
+A recent study [(Stiller *et al.* (2024))](https://www.nature.com/articles/s41586-024-07323-1) published in Nature reconstructed the phylogenetic history of avians using various locus types (different region).
 This study highlighted a strong effect of locus type on constructing gene trees and species trees, suggesting that intergenic regions yield more reliable results compared to exon regions, which produce substantially different tree outcomes.

 However, the original study used Modeltest-NG v0.1.3 and RAXML-NG v0.9.0 for evolution model estimation, potentially leading to a oversimplified evolutionary model for gene tree estimation.
 Furthermore, the original study used nucleotide sequence alignment for phylogenetic analysis in exon region, while the amino acid alignemnt would be more stable for phylogenetic analysis.
 These might unfairly attribute the poor performance of exon regions solely to locus type.
-As a consequence, in this study, we aim to use MixtureFinder to re-estimate the gene trees and species trees for both intergenic and exon regions to explore whether enhanced complex evolutionary models provide more accurate phylogenetic results.
+As a consequence, in this study, we aim to use MixtureFinder [(Ren *et al.*, 2024)](https://www.biorxiv.org/content/10.1101/2024.03.20.586035v1.full#ref-14) to re-estimate the gene trees and species trees for both intergenic and exon regions to explore whether enhanced complex evolutionary models provide more accurate phylogenetic results.

 In specific: